Michael West, Woman Artist Excluded from the Ab-E Gang

 The American art world in the era of the post war boom of Abstract Expressionism was definitely male-oriented.
-And the career of Corinne Michelle (Michael) West was its victim.
-She could have been famous.
-But she was a woman.
+That is the reason why Corinne Michelle (Michael) West did not receive the recognition she deserved.
+She could have been famous but she was a woman.

 Born in Ohio, Corinne Michelle West moved to New York in the 1930s, having divorced her husband theater actor Randolph Nelson.
 She enrolled at the Art Students League where the legendary teacher Hans Hofmann taught his theories about spirituality in art.
 These theories included the so-called “push and pull” in an image, which created form and texture.
 Although initially fascinated, West didn’t enjoy the atmosphere surrounding the teacher.
 She found the students who followed him becoming too much of a sect and left the class after six months.
 However, Hofmann’s teaching that all works should stem from observed objects stayed with her for years.
 In fact, the titles of her paintings always gave the viewers an idea of her real life inspirations.